krisselden/draggable-each/README.md

 ## Credits

-Original implementation by @krisselden with subsequent work by @stefanpenner and additional contributions by authors listed in the CHANGELOG.
+Original implementation by @krisselden with subsequent work by @stefanpenner (in https://github.com/stefanpenner/d-d) and now packaged as an ember-cli addon with additional contributions by authors listed in the CHANGELOG.
 Thanks to Plyfe, Vestorly, and an unnamed client of Yapp Labs for their support of developing and open sourcing this project.